 Although originally designed for the classroom, this project could just as easily be done by, for example, cub scout packs or other groups outside school.

-In the meantime, click the link below for a downloadable PDF describing Rich’s experiences writing and publishing The Great Migration the first time around.
+Click the links below for downloadable PDF files of the Jaspa’s Journey Writing Project and Rich’s experiences writing and publishing The Great Migration the first time around.

-If you’d like Rich to get involved in your own Interactive Jaspa’s Journey Project, send me an e-mail and I’ll pass it on to him!
+And if you’d like Rich to get involved in your own Jaspa’s Journey Writing Project, send me an e-mail and I’ll pass it on to him!